 I must have gotten my taste for oysters from my parents, because they love them as well.
 The last time when we all got together, we went out for oysters in their area.
 For my mom’s birthday this year I wanted to do things a little bit differently; I wanted to bring the oyster bar experience to them and into their home.
 So I ordered four dozen York River Oysters from Tommy Leggett and had them delivered to their doorstep in (the middle of nowhere) Connecticut.

 From my experience, the best place to buy oysters are through the farmers themselves.
-Oyster growers such as Tommy or Jules/Sean of Walrus & Carpenter Oysters are the keepers of the freshest goods and tend to offer the lowest prices.
+Oyster farmers are the keepers of the freshest goods and tend to offer the lowest prices.
 You should be able to find East Coast oysters for $1 a piece or less and West Coast for $1-2 a piece.
 Farmers also are intimately familiar with their products so you know exactly where your seafood is coming from, and that is rarely the case at your local supermarket.
 A downside is that most growers only sell a few varieties, if any at all to consumers.
 If you want to sample a variety of oysters, investigate seafood distributors or retailers.
-While I have a trusted local source for my oyster indulgences, I quite like i love blue sea for buying West Coast oysters.

-Here are some oyster glowers who sell directly to consumers:
+Here are some oyster growers who sell directly to consumers:

 - Alaska Kachemak Shellfish Growers